marcesher/learn/go/getting-started.md

 ```

 1. What simple hacks are people using to auto-build go, such that you can effectively use it as a scripting language?

 1. Does go have something like list comprehensions?
 Kickass operators ala groovy? (http://groovy.codehaus.org/Operators)

+1. For channels, how do you deal with errors?

+1. What are go architectural idioms for dealing with backpressure in distributed systems?

+1. I need to learn more about buffered channels.
+I don't understand why Go tour #66 gives the `all routines are asleep` error message when changing the buffer size to 1

 ## Error messages